-4.12 Leadership Team - in addition to the individual Heads of Service and Statutory Officers assurances, the members of Leadership Team have been consulted on the draft annual governance statement and the significant governance issues that should be included within it.
+4.12 Leadership Team - due to the COVID-19 pandemic, it has not been practical to seek written assurance from Heads of Services.
+However, the Leadership Team has been consulted on the draft annual governance statement and the significant governance issues that should be included within it.